ribajs/riba/README.md

 ## Differences from Rivets.js

 * Public interface
-  * Remove component feature -> incomplete, untested code.
-Use web components libraries like SkateJs or LitElement
   * Add not/negate formatter
   * Remove unless and unchecked binders in favor of combining not/negate formatters with if/checked binders
   * Remove computed feature - can be replaced by an identity formatter